Doctor of Philosophy

 As an off-campus, working professional, you can meet the two-year residency requirement by doing the following:

-• Conduct at minimum two video conferences per month with your research advisor;
+• Conduct at minimum one virtual conference per month with his/her research advisor

 Please refer to the graduate catalog for the program process and time limit, etc.